rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/tutorials/elections.md

 {% infobox %}
 __Before you start:__

-- Make sure you've [installed RethinkDB](/install) &mdash; it should only take a minute!
+- Make sure you've [installed RethinkDB](/install)&mdash;it should only take a minute!
 {% endinfobox %}